What is the Firm Dashboard, and why was it built?

 I see rates over 100%, inconsistent totals, or negative hour/value figures.
 Is something broken?

-The dashboard makes calculations based on the recorded activities you have in Clio Manage.
-Editing/adding bill line items without updating a corresponding activity entry (learn more here), can result in billed/collected amounts that won't match up with billable totals.
 This can also happen when turning on time rounding which affects the values of prior activities recorded, but not the prior billed line items.

-The dashboard also uses some assumptions such as an 8-hour work day, and which account users to include as timekeepers (defined above).
+The dashboard uses some assumptions such as an 8-hour work day, and which account users to include as timekeepers (defined above).

-Both of these can factors can results in seeing negative figures, rates above 100%, and what may seem like inconsistencies between the figures on the dashboard that you might otherwise expect to equal each other.
+All of these can factors can results in seeing negative figures, rates above 100%, and what may seem like inconsistencies between the figures on the dashboard that you might otherwise expect to equal each other.

 Why is the data in the Revenue Report different than what I see on the Firm Dashboard?